 The lockdowns have led to widespread adoption of work from home and digital work has been expanded and deployed at unparalleled scale.
 This new phenomenon has catalyzed and accelerated some key trends, including startups disrupting legacy verticals and incumbents, virtualizing processes and business interactions and the incorporation of predictive analytics, system observability, performance management, policies enforcement and optimizations solutions.

 Corporate adoption of policies, procedures and new technologies such as BYOD, SaaS, cloud infrastructure, IoT and remote work coupled with record levels of partnering between enterprises, has effectively dissolved the concept of a traditional perimeter.
 This unprecedented recent period has redefined the enterprise digital perimeter, requiring new IT and cybersecurity approaches and solutions.
 These approaches and solutions must shift from a physical-first design to a digital-first design, centered around identity and behavior, and empowering legacy verticals and companies in rapid digital transformation.

 Going forward, enterprises of all sizes will need to defend a diffused security perimeter and a far less controllable set of resources.
 It has become unmanageable for CIO/CISO’s of large enterprises to manage cyber policies in employee homes.
 This will likely cause increased adoption of cybersecurity solutions for homes.
 Companies including Cisco, McAfee and SAM offer solutions and are already in high demand from SMBs and large enterprise customers alike.
-In addition, companies that offer DevSecOps solutions, such as Checkmarx, Datree and JFrog will help CIOs and CISOs enforce compliance and security stanrdards while mitigating risk,
+In addition, companies that offer DevSecOps solutions, such as Checkmarx, Datree and JFrog will help CIOs and CISOs enforce compliance and security standards while mitigating risk.